 Many hernia mesh victims were implanted with Ethicon Physiomesh Flexible Composite hernia mesh.
 Ethicon Physiomesh was manufactured by Ethicon, a subsidiary of Johnson and Johnson.
 Many victims have filed hernia mesh lawsuits in Federal Courts asserting that Physiomesh was defective and that the manufacturer failed to properly warn the victims about those defects.
 These victims are seeking a hernia mesh settlement to compensate them for their pain and suffering.
-An Ethicon Physiomesh settlement 2017 in all likelihood will not occur but a Physiomesh 2018 settlement is possible but highly unlikely.
+An Ethicon Physiomesh settlement has not occurred but a Physiomesh 2018 settlement is possible but highly unlikely.

 Hernia mesh lawsuit victim’s legal arguments